 The BluePump is now the preferred community handpump all over Africa.

-Today, over 1.200 BluePumps are constantly working in 10 countries in Africa, most of them in deep boreholes with water levels of 60 to 90m deep.
-The interest in the quality approach is increasing.
+By the end of 2019, over 1.500 BluePumps are constantly working in 10 countries in Africa, most of them in deep boreholes with water levels of 60 to 90m deep.
+The good news is that the interest in the quality approach is increasing.

 Many serious international NGOs are using BluePumps now in their projects, such Oxfam in Kenya and in South Sudan, IRD Swaziland, Care International in Mozambique, GRA and Millenium Village project in Tanzania, Obaki Foundation in South Sudan, Red Cross Kenya, South Sudan and Mozambique, ADRA in Niger, ASAP in Burkina Faso, British Army in Sierra Leone, etc.